 The central focus of the Earth, Wind & Particles research group in the Atmospheric and Oceanic Sciences Department at UCLA is to understand and quantify interactions between particles and the climate system.
-This research is critical because climate impact of aerosols (particles suspended in the atmosphere) constitutes one of the main uncertainties in our understanding of both past and future climate changes.
+This research is critical because the climate impact of aerosols (particles suspended in the atmosphere) constitutes one of the main uncertainties in our understanding of both past and future climate changes.

 The Earth, Wind & Particles research group is headed by professor Jasper Kok, and funded by the National Science Foundation, NASA, the Army Research Office, and the U.S. – Israel Binational Science Foundation.